Here is the process for selecting a jury for a trial in Queensland:

 4. Summons

-If selected, you will receive a summons for jury service by email or post.
+If your name is chosen in the second selection, you’ll receive a summons for jury service via email or post.

 5. Empanelment